Data Protection Policy

 Where Members process personal data to keep people informed about University activities and events they must provide in each communication a simple way of opting out of further communications.

-Members are required to follow the Direct Marketing Procedure (to be drafted) when seeking to send out marketing communications on behalf of the University.
+Members are required to follow the Guide to Direct Marketing when seeking to send out marketing communications on behalf of the University.

 5.10 Personal Data relating to Criminal Convictions/Offences (incl.
 Garda Vetting)